Who to turn to if you're stressed or lonely

-A key way to tackle loneliness is through meaningful connections with others.
-Watch the video and follow the activities described to reflect on ways to manage your relationships with others, explore ways to feel less lonely and help others with their loneliness.
+Watch the video and do the activities on managing your relationships with others, ways to feel less lonely and helping others through their loneliness.

 Web of connections

-Look back at your web of connections and think about their needs.
-How do you know when they feel lonely, and what can you do to support them?
-Add notes to the web to help you reflect and remember.
+Think about the needs of the people in your web of connections.
+How do you know when they feel lonely?
+What can you do to support them?
+Write this down if it helps you to reflect and remember.

-This resource was made with support from the British Red Cross pyschosocial team.
+This resource was made with support from the British Red Cross psychosocial team.